dmchong/dmchong.github.io/RESUME.md

 ## 👨‍👩‍👦 Personal

-- Married to Leanne, father to Leo
+- A husband and father
 - Enjoy building intuitive tech for non-tech users (even in-laws)
 - Designed systems for operator comfort (e.g. paisley focus targets)
 - A lifelong learner with a purpose: build things that matter